 Remember to look for high-quality burrs or grinding plates, as these are the mechanisms that will be doing all the work!
 And for the best freshness and nutrition, grind only what you’ll use in the short term – whole grain kernels store much better than processed flour.

-Follow our guide to ensure you get a reliable and durable model that will meet your specific needs, and check out our individual reviews of the best grain mills available for the home market.
+Follow our guidelines to ensure you get a reliable and durable model that will meet your specific needs, and check out our individual reviews of the best grain mills available for the home market.

 About Lorna Kring